 Only directors are classified as key management personnel.
 The Directors' remuneration above includes national insurance contributions.
-Directors' remuneration excluding employer's national insurance contributions is detailed in the directors' remuneration report on page 41.
+Directors' remuneration excluding employer's national insurance contributions is detailed in the directors' remuneration report.

-The maximum aggregate directors' emoluments authorised by the Articles of Association are detailed in the directors' remuneration report on page 41.
+The maximum aggregate directors' emoluments authorised by the Articles of Association are detailed in the directors' remuneration report.